Rangers vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn has picked up at least one hit in six straight games.
-During his last 10 games he is hitting .275 with a home run, a walk and five RBI.
+- Vaughn takes a seven-game streak with at least one hit into this matchup.
+In his last 10 games he is hitting .256 with a home run, a walk and five RBI.

 Vaughn Recent Games